ben-laufer/CpG_Me/README.md

 │   │   ├── sample2_2.fq.gz
 │   ├── task_samples.txt
 ```

+4. Ensure the trimming options in the [switch script](Paired-end/CpG_Me_PE_switch.sh) are appropriate for the [Methylation Bias (m-bias) of your library preparation method](https://github.com/ben-laufer/CpG_Me#correcting-for-methylation-bias-m-bias) as well as your sequencing chemistry.
+The HiSeq and MiSeq series of sequencers use a 4 color chemistry, while NovaSeq and NextSeq series use a 2 color chemistry.
+For a 4 color chemistry you should use `--quality 20`, while for 2 color chemistry you should use ``--2colour 20`.

 Now with that structure in place it’s ready to run, so FROM the parent directory, modify and run this command: